Developer Guide¶

 - Run the tests with Python 3.13

-- Run the tests with Python 3.13 and generate a coverage report
+- Run the tests with Python 3.13 and generate the coverage report

 - Build the documentation